larafun/suite/README.md

 - [ ] Add Validation to Filters
 - [ ] Add Formatters to Filters
 - [ ] Split Filters into a separate package

+## Refactoring

+We aim for the following functionalities

+ - [ ] Respond with models
+ - [ ] Respond with paginatable Eloquent collections
+ - [ ] An easy way to paginate DB queries
+ - [ ] An easy way to change the default behaviour:
+    - meta keys
+    - data keys
+    - pagination keys
+    - pagination position
+    - default transformer
+    - default paginator
+    - default Eloquent Collection
+ - [ ] An easy way to build files
+    - models
+    - filters
+    - resources
+- [ ] Grooming
+    - Rename the Eloquent Collection
+    - ResourceableTrait: Use a configurable resource
+      - Use the Resourceable trait in the Collection?
+    - Builder: registerRealScopes
+    - Query Builder: register macro to return a Resourceable Collection
+    - Drop the Queryable Trait?
+    - Drop the Paginatable Trait?
+    - Drop the ResourceCollection and CollectionResource in favour of Resource
+    - Do we need the PaginationFactory?
+    - Filters add Formatters and Sanitizers
+    - Contracts - do we need them all?
+    - config - check comments and adapt
+    - check that all commands are working properly
+    - PresentableCollection - rename it
+    - composer - check that all dependencies are met
+    - have a custom Resource to be used when generating new Resources

+- [ ] Tests
+    - ResourceableCollection
+    - Commands
+    - Paginators
+    - Resources

+- [ ] Find a good way to apply the paginator.
+- [ ] Fix the failing tests.
+    - Build tests for the new features

+- [ ] Read the docs
+    - Add plenty of examples and use cases